Human trafficking in Myanmar: Prosecution of victims

 Victims of forced labor cases are not protected from countersuit by regime officials.
 During 2009, 17 complainants and their associates in a series of forced labor cases involving 328 farmers in Magwe Division were prosecuted and imprisoned by local authorities for their role in reporting forced labor committed by local government officials.

 Myanmar courts later released 13 of the individuals, but four complainants remain jailed.
 The central government did not intervene with local authorities to stop the politically motivated harassment, including lengthy interrogations, of the forced labour complainants.
 Such unaccountable harassment and punishment discouraged additional forced labor complaints.

 On February 28, 2014, Myanmar officials decided to ban Doctors Without Borders from the state of Rakhine after the organization discovered and treated 40 victims of violence between Muslim and Buddhist citizens that the government denied took place.
-The United Nations stipulates that its negotiations with Myanmar to allow Doctors Without Borders into the Rakhine state are of topmost importance, as citizens lack the ability to report human rights abuses for fear of becoming victims of reprisals.
+The United Nations stipulates that its negotiations with Myanmar to allow Doctors Without Borders into the Rakhine state are of topmost importance, as citizens cannot report human rights abuses for fear of becoming victims of reprisals.
 For victims of human trafficking, Doctors Without Borders is often the only access to health care.